 index = smallest

-Building a heap from an unsorted array is like organizing a company where every manager must be more qualified than their team members.
-Instead of adding elements one by one, heapify starts from the bottom of the tree and works upward, ensuring each parent node is in the correct position relative to its children.
-This process is more efficient than pushing elements individually into the heap.
+Building a heap from an unsorted array is like organizing a company where every manager has to be more qualified than their team.
+Instead of adding elements one by one, heapify starts from the bottom of the tree and works upward, fixing each parent's position relative to its children as it goes.
+It's a lot more efficient than calling push repeatedly.

 class MinHeap: